 When the HTML is semantic, meaning it follows the universal rules of the coding language, it’s easier for visually impaired users to navigate a webpage and listen to the exact information they need.
-For example, if a page has several headers marking different sections of content, assistive technology often has the ability to jump through headings so the user can skim the page, and read the sections they care about.
+For example, if a page has several headers marking different sections of content, assistive technology often has the ability to jump through headers so the user can skim the page, and read the sections they care about.
 So if the user doesn’t care about “about the author”, then they can skip the body copy under it and jump to another section of the site.

 Our team places a lot of emphasis on accessibility.
 We follow standards that make our websites more accessible for the nearly 13% of American men and women over the age of 18 who’ve experienced significant vision loss.
 We comply with the government initiative “5O8c” which sets standards for website accessibility, as well as the Web Accessibility Initiative’s Web Content Accessibility Guidelines.

 In other words, we write proper, semantic HTML.
 We know that by doing so, the websites we build aren’t just accessible to more users.
-They’re also more SEO friendly, since Google crawls HTML to find information, and they’re potentially primed for the future of voice-activated tools, since voice-activated software would likely depend on the well-structured HTML to dictate information.
+They’re also more SEO friendly, since Google crawls HTML to find information, and they’re potentially primed for the future of voice-activated tools since the voice-activated software would likely depend on well-structured HTML to dictate information.

-We may even reach a time when a website will need a literal brand voice to read information to users.
+We may even reach a time when a website will need a literal brand narrator to read information to users.
 And when we do, consider this your invitation to hire my inherently charming, though not always coherent, British accent.
 Cheers, mate!